montanatroyer/web-dev-hw/assignment-7/readme.md

 # Assignment 7 Read Me

-Princess Bride is an old fashion style movie with sword fights and horseback riding, so I wanted something that would fit that.
-I looked different book covers and fonts and chose a wavy font.
+Princess Bride is an old fashioned style movie with sword fights and horseback riding, so I wanted something that would fit that.
+I looked at different book covers and fonts and chose a wavy font.
 I also wanted a font that was easily readable for the text, but still a little old fashioned.
 The fonts I ended up with were Roboto and Dancing Script.

 System fonts are fonts already on the device or system being used.
 Web fonts are fonts that are hosted on a server.
 Web-safe fonts are fonts that the designer can know will be available by the system.